open-aac/openaac.org/knaac-awards/2024/index.md

       <img src="/images/2024/knaac/talk-for-me.jpeg" class='img' alt='' />
       </a>
       <span class='sub'>
         Talk For Me - Text to Speech will help you to communicate with ease.
 Type in the main text area or tap one of the six main custom buttons and your iPhone or iPad will talk for you.
 Need to make a phone call or a FaceTime audio or video call?
 Automagically the spoken text will be heard on the other caller's phone or iPad when on a call.
 Want to set up more custom phrases?
 Swipe up for more pages with custom editable buttons.
 Need even more?
 Save phrases in an archive database.
-This is great for saving partial sentences or for temporary text in preparation for a phone call or meeting.
-A quick swipe left, select a sentence from your archive, and it will appear in the main window ready for you to complete or use.
 Can you type fast or need to spell a word?
 Turn on the Auto Speech Function to have every word or letter spoken as you enter it.
 Together with keyboard shortcuts, predictive text and your custom phrases, this app will allow you to communicate with ease.
       </span>
     </div>
     <div class='nominee'>